Prichastny and gedevichastny turnover - examples and rules?

 To remember the rules and practice in determining to distinguish one from another, there are many tests for both home use and online.
 I offer to your attention a few:

-And on this portal you can read more about the syntactic traps, in which cases the verbal participle can not be used at all and why.
+And on this portal You can read more about the syntactic traps, in which cases the impartial turn cannot be used completely and why.